BertyBasset/SynthCustomControls/README.md

 #### ImageBrush
-Here you can specify an image file, or other image resource as a brush.
+Here you can specify an image file, or other image resource as a `Brush`.
 This is potentially useful for simulating knob materials.
 ```
 <custom:Knob.FillBrush>
     <ImageBrush ImageSource="images/ManOnBike.png"></ImageBrush>